eldipa/xoz/docs/RFC:-Specification-of-Descriptor-and-Stream.md

 it may update the descriptor in place, pad with zeros the unused space and adjust `lo_dsize` and `hi_dsize` accordingly.

-In any case, if a resize is required, the application can just write a new descriptor with the same type and object id than the former to override it (this of course comes at expenses of wasted space).
+In any case, if a resize is required, the `xoz` library will just write a new descriptor with the same type and id than the former to override it (this of course comes at expenses of wasted space).

-## Descriptor Type 0: padding
+## Descriptor Type 0: padding and end of stream

-For a `dtype` of 0, if `is_obj`, `lo_dsize` and `has_id` are also 0,
+The `dtype` of 0 has a special meaning:

-the descriptor works as 2 bytes padding (zeros).
+ - if `owns_segm`, `has_id` and `lo_dsize` are 0, the descriptor

-If `dtype` is 0 but the other conditions are not hold, the meaning of the descriptor is reserved but the semantics of `lo_dsize` and `has_id` holds therefore it is known how many bytes the header and the descriptor occupy.
+   works as 2 bytes padding (zeros).

-## Descriptor Type 1: end of stream
+ - if `owns_segm` and `has_id` are 0 *but* `lo_dsize` is not, the

-For a `dtype` of 1, if `is_obj` and `has_id` are also 0,
+   descriptor works as *the end of the stream* marker.
-the descriptor marks the end of the current stream of descriptor.
+ - under other settings, the meaning of the descriptor is reserved but the semantics of `lo_dsize` and `has_id` holds therefore it is known how many bytes the header and the descriptor occupy.

 TODO: checksum